rkzn/open-api-docs/docs/account-authentication.md

 As you can see your application can have as many redirect URI as it needs, and you can add a new one by clicking on the "Add Redirect URI" button.

-The first redirect URI is for the playground, you can't remove or change it, and you must not use it on your products.
+The first redirect URI is for the playground.
+You can't remove or change it, and you must not use it for your applications.

 Once you add the "Redirect URIs" click on "Save" and that's it.